Underdog Fantasy promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 4, more

 Underdog Fantasy offers a play $5, get $100 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-The college football season enters Week 5 with a number of Friday contests, including Florida State at Virginia in the ACC, and TCU at Arizona State in the Big 12, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-In NFL action, the Vikings and Steelers will feature a pair of veteran signal callers as Carson Wentz gets the start for Minnesota and be opposed by Aaron Rodgers of Pittsburgh.
+Week 5 of the college football season continues with 14 top-25 games on Saturday, including a pair of SEC battles, with No. 4 LSU facing No. 13 Ole Miss and No. 17 Alabama playing at No. 5 Georgia, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+In the Big Ten, No. 6 Oregon battles No. 3 Penn State.
+Sunday's NFL schedule features a 13-game slate, including an early morning matchup between the Minnesota Vikings and Pittsburgh Steelers from Dublin, Ireland.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $100 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.